haugene/vpn-configs-contrib/CONTRIBUTING.md

 # Adding your own config files

+This file is called "contributing" but it is really about using a new configuration, and a side effect of that when you use one of the described idioms below is that you can contribute your config file back to the community.

-Contributing to this repository means helping out keeping all the config files up to date.
+Contributing to this repository means helping to keep all the config files up to date.
 We're assuming that you do this because you use the Docker image `haugene/transmission-openvpn` and you're lacking some configs or you want to update them because the provider has changed them.
 All other uses of this repo is concidered "special interest" for now and will not be covered here.